mcneel/developer.rhino3d.com/_guide_topics/rhinopython/what_is_rhinopython.md

 But more importantly: Python is very popular outside of Rhino!
 Much of what you learn about Python can be applied in many other domains.

+## What version of Python does Rhino use?

+Rhino uses Python version 2.7.

 ## Where can you use Python in Rhino?

 Python can be used all over Rhino in many different ways...